November 16, 2021

 So many summers require a discrimination

-that often is beyond me.
+that is often beyond me—

-So many Awakenings, some fruitful,
+so many awakenings, some fruitful,

-some dead soon upon arrival.
+some dead on arrival.

-to return to your own rough beginnings
+to your own rough beginning.

 October 09, 2021